SuperHeavyBallet/Ziva-Website/Ziva-Website/README.md

 - //Add HomePage Highlight function > Click item, load Catalogue with that item on display (Probably pass productID)// - Pass Product ID Through Link State + useLocation
 - //Change Quanity - Currently a property of each item, but should be a seperate, non bound variable, may reduce issues//
 - //Default Add Item to 1, Remove ability to add 0//
+- //Fix CSS for Shopping Cart Items - Maybe name on top, image and info on second row//
+- //Move Shopping Cart to Right Column//
+- //Move Other Items in Group to grid below main Item//
+- //Add Running Shopping List Total//